DaisyLe-Monij/banking_marketing_campaign/README.md

 The main objectives of the project are:

+Create a report that show the Global Economics Indicators
+- Data preparing: Getting Data from Web APIs, Preparing the Economic Indicator, referencing and duplicating queries, merging queries
-Create a report that show the population, GDP, population density, GDP per capita by 2020 and GDP Annual growth % by year Data preparing:
+- Data modeling: DAX measures to calculate population, GDP, population density, GDP per capita by 2020 and GDP Annual growth % by year
-Data modeling: DAX measures, referencing and duplicating queries, merging queries Data visualizing:
+- Data visualizing:
-- World map chart
+1 - World map chart
-- Table with format conditioning, sparklines
+2 - Table with format conditioning, sparklines
-- Drillthrough to detailed page with details about these figures by country, visualizing by stacked and line chart, new card visual
+3 - Drillthrough to detailed page with details about these figures by country, visualizing by stacked and line chart, new card visual